willshowell/safe_cracker/README.md

-# safe_cracker
+# SafeCracker Puzzle
-Cracking the SafeCracker Puzzle that I found in Anku's apartment
+Cracking the obnoxious puzzle that I found in Anku's apartment through brute force!